WARTY SPURGE

 Flowering Period: May, June, July, August, September

-Stems: Ascending to erect, simple or branched, glabrous; not rooting at nodes.
+Stems: Ascending to erect, simple or branched, glabrous.

-Leaves: Alternate; stipules absent; petiole absent; blade oblanceolate to oblong or spatulate, .4 to 2 inches long, .25 to .4 inch wide, base symmetric, subcordate to rounded or attenuate, sometimes clasping, margins finely toothed, tip rounded to obtuse or retuse, surfaces glabrous.
+Leaves: Alternate; stipules absent; petiole absent; blade oblanceolate to oblong or spatulate, 1/3 to 2 inches long, 1/4 to 2/5 inch wide, base symmetric, subcordate to rounded or attenuate, sometimes clasping, margins minutely toothed, tip rounded to obtuse or retuse, surfaces glabrous.

 Habitat: Rocky or sandy tallgrass and mixed-grass prairies.

-Distribution: Principally east 2/3 but also scattered occurance in west of Kansas.
+Distribution: Principally east 4/5 but also scattered occurrence in west of Kansas.

 Origin: Native

-Comments: For Euphorbus, 1st century Greek physcian.
+Comments: The plants have a milky sap.
+For Euphorbus, 1st century Greek physcian.
 Euphorbia is among the largest genera of flowering plants.
+23 species have been documented in Kansas.

 Warty spurge